sanketrahul/GSoC18_Sanket/README.md

 Hardware Used: HTC Vive, Microsoft Kinect, Ubuntu Workstation, Baxter Robot

 Work Done during GSoC'18:
-1. Kinect Visualization to HTC Vive using rviz: https://github.com/sanketrahul/Kinect-Rviz-Vive
+1. Kinect Visualization to HTC Vive using rviz: In this work we visualized the Baxter environment through the Kinect camera mounted on Baxter robot in HTC Vive via rviz plugin.
+As explained in the motivation that this is big challenge to carry visualization in Ubuntu with ROS as HTC VIve has beta support for Ubuntu.
+We have not only successfully visualized the Kinect point cloud data to HTC Vive but also achieved better visualization than Vive-Unity visualization.
+The details of this work can be found here: https://github.com/sanketrahul/Kinect-Rviz-Vive
-2. Position tracking of vive components: code to be merged in vive_ros forked branch  https://github.com/sanketrahul/vive_ros
+2. Position tracking of vive components: After having successful Kinect-Rviz-Vive visualization, we need position tracking of HTC Vive componets for many reasons like position tracking of humans etc. The details of the code can be found here: https://github.com/sanketrahul/vive_ros
-3. Add Hardware Safety in vive_ros code: Add SIGTERM in the forked vive_ros for hardware safety https://github.com/sanketrahul/vive_ros
+3. Add Hardware Safety in vive_ros code: Normally when we close the node in vive_ros it abruptly closes the hardware which can sometime damage the Vive hardware.
+To overcome this problem we added SIGTERM in the forked vive_ros for hardware safety.
+The detailed code can be found here: https://github.com/sanketrahul/vive_ros
 4. Integration of PCL 3D object detection integration with ROS: https://github.com/sanketrahul/jsk_recognition/blob/master/jsk_pcl_ros/src/3D_object_detection.cpp

 5. Integration of Pointnet with ROS: https://github.com/sanketrahul/pointnet
 6. Tabletop tracking example: https://github.com/sanketrahul/jsk_recognition/blob/master/jsk_pcl_ros/example/example_tabletop_object_tracking.txt

+Weekly Updates of the Project can be found here: https://docs.google.com/document/d/1MGZXTQCBM0Z9XXLTxmsHaTs0GGwwaTKxy5-jazcHSiw/edit?usp=sharing

 Future Work: